-Perhaps living in a canal house from the Golden age era or in of those cute houseboats is your #lifegoal.
+Perhaps living in a canal house from the Golden age era or in one of those cute houseboats is your #lifegoal.
 Okay, we can certainly relate, but be aware that these nice looking housing opportunities can also come with loads of repair and maintenance work.
-Which isn’t only a hassle, especially if you’re an international, but also significantly costs more in 2021 than it did in the years before.
+Which isn’t only a hassle — especially if you’re an international — but also significantly costs more in 2021 than it did in the years before.
 Plumbers and carpenters all have plenty to do and have upped their prices.
-Just so you know 😉
+(Just so you know.) 😉

 Pro-tip: WOZ value and how this may help you get a better interest rate

 The WOZ-value is another term for property valuations.
 The value of a property is determined by a municipality; it’s called a WOZ declaration.
 Don’t worry, the gemeente isn’t coming to your home, all houses in the neighborhood get roughly the same calculation.

 This value is then used by the municipality to calculate all kind taxes and thus, the higher the WOZ value, the higher the taxes you pay.
 And WOZ values are rising, so you’re wondering by now why the hell I’m bringing this up?

 Well, if you’re a mortgage owner in the Netherlands already, and your WOZ value is on the up-n-up then the risk for your mortgage-lender is going down.
 And that means, get ready for the good part, that your interest rate is going down.
 (Which means fewer costs per month!)

 So the prices of houses in the Netherlands are rising, but how long will that last?
 And will these prices then fall?
 Well, experts are saying that it’s actually likely that prices will at least be stable and very likely continue to go up in the coming years.